bcorwen/KeepTalkingOrTheMicrocontrollerExplodes/docs/devblog_4.md

 > ![In-game menu](https://i.imgur.com/ygBRZrX.jpg)
 >
-> The in-game menu to create a random game
+> The in-game menu to create a random bomb

 BLE was quite a tricky area to dive in to, but credit to Juan Antonio's very insightful [range of tutorials](https://community.appinventor.mit.edu/t/ble-esp32-bluetooth-send-receive-arduino-ide/1980/17) which not only covered the ESP32 code but how to build the phone app.